 Home

-After Roberto Poli’s American debut was saluted by the press as "pure magic", similar assessments have been expressed around the world in cities such as New York, Dublin, Rome, Boston, Brussels, Calgary, Seoul, and wherever he travels.
-Acclaimed as a soloist on both piano and harpsichord, and as a chamber musician and conductor, Roberto Poli has appeared with the Monet Ensemble, the Trio di Venezia, the Chameleon Arts Ensemble of Boston, soprano Elizabeth Keusch, clarinetist Jonathan Cohler and cellists Sarah Carter and Ronald Lowry.
-In recent years, he has appeared in extensive and critically acclaimed tours of South Korea and the United States with world-renowned cellist Daniel Lee.
+After Roberto Poli's American debut was saluted by the press as "pure magic", similar assessments have been expressed around the world in cities such as New York, Dublin, Rome, Boston, Tokyo, Brussels, Calgary, Paris, Seoul, and wherever he travels.
+Acclaimed as a soloist on both piano and harpsichord, and as a chamber musician and conductor, Roberto Poli has appeared with the Monet Ensemble, the Trio di Venezia, the Chameleon Arts Ensemble of Boston, soprano Elizabeth Keusch, clarinetist Jonathan Cohler, and cellists Sarah Carter and Ronald Lowry.
+In recent years, he has appeared in extensive and critically acclaimed tours of South Korea and the United States with cellist Daniel Lee.

 Poli is a natural-born performer.
 His confidence at the keyboard invites the entire audience to gorge on the musical feast he serves...